TimothyFothergill/TimothyFothergill/README.md

 -->

 - 🔭 In my spare time, I'm currently working on a prototype for an RPG.
 Next system to make: Improved Combat System.
+- 🔭 I'm also working on a personal website in Scala
 - 🌱 I’m currently learning more about Scala in the daytime, Unity3D in the evenings.
 - ⚡ Fun fact: I used to run a social group in the UK.
 We met and played board games.
 It was a good time!